 Along King Street sit historic Flagler College and the Lightner, an antiquities museum housed in an 1887 Spanish Renaissance Revival masterpiece.
 It was commissioned by oil tycoon Henry Flagler, who is credited with salvaging the city and planting Florida’s tourism seeds.
 St. George Street, St. Augustine’s main drag, may have become overly touristy and crowded with T-shirt emporiums and fudge shops, but the side streets still harbor scrubby garden courtyards and off-the-radar bars, such as the 130-year-old Mill Top Tavern, where you can imagine what Old Florida was like before it became the Sunshine State.

 How to Get Around

 The Old Town Trolley narrated tour route encompasses 23 hop-on and hop-off sightseeing stops, plus a free shuttle to St. Augustine Lighthouse & Museum.
-Purchase three-day passes online.
+Purchase passes online.

 Historic City News

 Archaeologist Raphael A. Cosme told Historic City News local reporters that he is proud to announce a new exhibit has opened featuring his private collection of Spanish colonial artifacts at the St. Augustine History Museum.